How To Plan the Perfect Surprise Proposal in New York City

 8. Make sure you’re both looking your best

-On the day of your proposal, it is essential to ensure that you and your partner look your best.
-This doesn’t mean that you need to wear a tuxedo or a ballgown; make a relaxing day out of getting ready together.
-Have a leisurely breakfast, take a walk in the park, and spend some time getting pampered.
-This will help you to relax and feel confident when it comes time to pop the question.
+On the day of your proposal, ensuring that you and your partner look your best is essential.
+This doesn’t mean you need to wear a tuxedo or a ballgown; make a relaxing day out of getting ready together.
+Have a leisurely breakfast, walk in the park, and get pampered.
+This will help you relax and feel confident when it comes time to ask questions.

 On the day of the surprise proposal, take some time for yourself.
-This will allow you to feel relaxed, calm, and collected that evening.
+This will let you feel relaxed, calm, and collected that evening.
 On that note, your outfit should reflect the best pieces of your personality.

 Note the emphasis on “your!”
-It isn’t about putting on a façad; this is you asking your favorite person in the world to spend the rest of your lives together.
+It isn’t about putting on a façad; it is about asking your favorite person to spend the rest of your lives together.
 So wear what reflects who you are.
 Close-up shots of the ring may look best if your nails are clean and manicured.
 A clear coat or nude shade will suffice if you don’t typically wear nail polish.

 9. Craft a speech or keep it short

 Writing your proposal speech may seem daunting, but it doesn’t have to be.
 Just think about what you want to say and why you want to say it.
-Keep it short and sweet, and make sure that your intention comes across loud and clear.
+Keep it short and sweet, and ensure your intention comes across clearly.